phpthinktank/blast-orm/README.md

 ### Mapper

 The mapper prepares queries for data persistence and access of a provided entity class.
 All methods always return a query instance and need to execute manually.
+It is also possible to add event listeners for query

 #### Create a new mapper for entity